robinmonjo/rust-live-view/README.md

 # Rust LiveView

-The goal of this project is too experiment a [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view) like experience for rust (and learn rust at the same time).
+The goal of this project is to experiment a [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view) like experience for rust (and learn rust at the same time).

 This is a first start, totally not optimized and not usable at all

 ## Hacking on rust LiveView

-1. `yarn install && yarn build`
+1. `yarn install && yarn build` (`yarn build` is required each time JS changes for now)
 2. `cargo run`

 So far you will only a see a counter that you can increment or decrement.
 The entire "counter" component is overrided each times.